-- A pointer is a variable whose value is an address of another variable - Declaration: dataType name; - Dereference operator: Based on the pointer declaration statement, the compiler fetches the corresponding amount of bytes.
-For example, if p is a pointer to a 4-byte integer variable x, then p involves fetching 4 bytes starting from the address of x, which is the value of p.
-Therefore, the value of x and the value of p are equal.
+- A pointer is a variable that stores the memory address of another variable - Declaration: dataType\ name; - Dereference operator (\): Fetches the data stored at the memory address the pointer points to.
+The pointer's type tells the compiler how many bytes to read.
+For instance, if p is a pointer to a 4-byte integer variable x, then \p involves fetching 4 bytes starting from the address of x, which is the value of p.
+Therefore, the value of x and the value of \p are equal.